Doist/sqs-workers/README.md

 sqs.context.clear()
 ```

-In a web application you usually call it at the end of the processing of the web request.
+In a web application, you usually call it at the end of the processing of the web request.

 ## Automatic applying of the context for all tasks